kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 - the user deletes the retained leader for recovery; or
 - scale-down removes the replica ordinal.

-Increasing `maxGroupRestarts` adds usable budget to the current count.
-Merely becoming Ready does not reset the counter.
+Changing `maxGroupRestarts` does not clear an exhausted marker or reset a counter.
+Merely becoming Ready does not reset the counter either.

 ### Test Plan